clicepfl/website-archived/src/components/committee/README.md

 ## Modifying the committee list

-This is a simple guide to modify the committee list (wherever used on the website).
+This is a simple guide for content editors to modify the committee list (wherever used on the website).
+If you are are developer, use the standard workflow as described in the [top-level README](/README.md).

 1. Fork this repository to your account using the `Fork` button in the top right corner of this page on Github